-April Gornik's most recent one-person show was at Danese/Corey Gallery, in spring, 2014, in Frontiers Reimagined, a group show at the Museo Grimani that was part of the 2015 Venice Biennale, and is currently featured in Seeing Nature, a show featuring Monet, Klimt, Turner, Canaletto, Hopper, O'Keefe, Richter, Ruscha, Hockney, and other great landscape painters, which originated at the Portland Museum in Seattle, and will be at the Phillips Collection in Washington, DC, Minneapolis Institute of Arts, and the New Orleans Museum of Art before closing at the Seattle Art Museum in early 2017.
-Gornik's next New York show is scheduled for October 2017 at Danese/Corey.
+Frontiers Reimagined, a group show at the Museo Grimani, was part of the 2015 Venice Biennale, and Gornik's work is currently featured in Seeing Nature, a show of Paul Allen's collection featuring Monet, Klimt, Turner, Canaletto, Hopper, O'Keefe, Richter, Ruscha, Hockney, and other great landscape painters, which originated at the Portland Museum in Seattle, was at the Phillips Collection in Washington, DC, the Minneapolis Institute of Arts, and will be at the New Orleans Museum of Art before closing at the Seattle Art Museum in early 2017.
+Gornik's current New York show runs from the 13th October 2017 till the 12th of November at Danese/Corey Gallery, NY.